realhackcraft/Nvim-Config/README.md

-# starter
+# Config
-Starter config for NvChad
+This is my neovim config.
+It uses NvChad and Neovide.